 But Adolf's son and successor, William IV, had only daughters, so Salic Law was finally scrapped, and after William IV's death in 1912 his daughter Marie-Adélaïde inherited the throne.

 During the First World War, Germany occupied Luxembourg, and many people believed Grand Duchess Marie-Adélaïde was too friendly toward the invaders.
 In 1919 she was forced to abdicate in favor of her sister Charlotte.

 Germany invaded Luxembourg again in 1940, but Grand Duchess Charlotte did not repeat her sister's mistake.
 Instead of staying in Luxembourg, she fled with her family and the government.
 A government-in-exile was established in London.
 Charlotte eventually settled in Canada, where she stayed until the end of the Second World War.
 The grand duchess returned to Luxembourg in 1945 and was warmly welcomed by her people.

 In 1964 Charlotte abdicated in favor of her eldest son, Jean.
 She spent the rest of her life in retirement, dying in 1985 at the age of 89.
 Jean and his wife, Princess Joséphine Charlotte of Belgium, had five children: Marie-Astrid, Henri, Jean, Margaretha, and Guillaume.
 Grand Duke Jean reigned until September 2000, when he abdicated in favor of his eldest son, Henri, who still reigns today.
+Jean died in 2019.
 Josephine-Charlotte died in 2005.

 Grand Duke Henri and his wife, Maria Teresa, also have five children: Guillaume, born in 1981; Félix, born in 1984; Louis, born in 1986; Alexandra, born in 1991; and Sebastien, born in 1992.
 Prince Guillaume, the heir to the throne, married Stéphanie de Lannoy in 2012.